 Most doggy daycares offer a single trial day or half-day so you can see how your dog responds before committing to a package.
 Take advantage of this.
 Some dogs take to daycare immediately.
 Others need a few visits to warm up.
 And some genuinely don't enjoy it — better to find that out on day one than after you've bought a 20-day pass.

-Alternatives to Doggy Daycare
+What Are the Alternatives to Doggy Daycare?

 If the cost of dog daycare doesn't fit your budget, or if your dog isn't a great fit for group play, there are other options that can keep your pup happy and cared for while you're away.